Code-Institute-Submissions/dublin_intercambio/README.md

 Any addition features or functionaly are out of scope at this stage.

 User goals:
+* To find language exchange events in Dublin
 * To find out how to take part in a language exchange
-* To find other like minded people to practise their language skills with.
 * To improve their language skills

 Website owers goals: